aws/aws-eks-best-practices/content/networking/prefix-mode/index.md

 * `MINIMUM_IP_TARGET`, the minimum number of IP addresses to be available at any time.
 * `WARM_IP_TARGET` and `MINIMUM_IP_TARGET` if set will override `WARM_PREFIX_TARGET`.

 As more Pods scheduled additional prefixes will be requested for the existing ENI.
 First, the VPC CNI attempts to allocate a new prefix to an existing ENI.
 If the ENI is at capacity, the VPC CNI attempts to allocate a new ENI to the node.
 New ENIs will be attached until the maximum ENI limit (defined by the instance type) is reached.
-When a new ENI is attached, ipamd will allocate one or more prefixes needed to maintain the WARM_PREFIX_TARGET, WARM_IP_TARGET and MINIMUM_IP_TARGET setting.
+When a new ENI is attached, ipamd will allocate one or more prefixes needed to maintain the `WARM_PREFIX_TARGET`, `WARM_IP_TARGET`, and `MINIMUM_IP_TARGET` setting.

 ![flow chart of procedure for assigning IP to pod](./image-2.jpeg)